17th week of pregnancy

 Sweeping his hair from his back, he tied it into a knot, only to untie it again, so he could rip his fingers through its lengths.
 He paced faster, his eyes forever pinned to the trees ahead.
 Waiting and waiting, sweating, his guts twisting tighter and tighter.

 Finally, he could take no more.
-Before the sun tipped the horizon, he strapped on his belt of knives, sheathed his sword and stepped into the darkness of the woods.
+Before the sun touched the horizon, he strapped on his belt of knives, sheathed his sword and stepped into the darkness of the woods.
 He fell into a fast jog, his heart pounding against his ribcage, the trees passing by in a blur of light and shadow.
 He could see her trail: the lightly crushed hearth, the crumpled leaves, the snapped sticks, the occasional strand of golden hair caught on a branch.
 Small things that only a trained hunter would notice.

 He let himself hope.
 ‘Grinda?’